 Some chest infections are caused by bacteria.
 Your GP may prescribe a course of antibiotics.
 Make sure you complete the whole course, even if you start to feel better.

-See your GP if your symptoms persist, or you still feel unwell after a course of antibiotics.
+- you still feel unwell after a course of antibiotics

 How to avoid getting a chest infection

-If you're over 65 or have a serious long-term health condition, ask:
+If you are age 65 or older or have a serious long-term health condition, you can ask your GP about the annual flu vaccination.

-- if you should have the pneumococcal vaccine – this helps prevent pneumonia
+You can also ask them if you should have the pneumococcal vaccine.
+This vaccine helps to prevent pneumonia.

 How to avoid passing on a chest infection